Encharted Cook

 • Make it Spicier.
 Omit the tomato paste, reduce the water to ⅓ cup, and add a can of Rotel Tomatoes.

 • Add Enchilada Sauce.
-If you like your peppers saucy add 2 cups of enchilada sauce around and over the peppers before baking.
+If you like your peppers saucy, add 2 cups of your favorite red enchilada sauce around and over the peppers before baking.
+I personally love my mom's Homemade Enchilada Sauce, which is flavorful but not spicy.

 • Stretch to 8 Servings.
 Add 1 cup of cooked white or brown rice to the taco meat mixture, add one additional pepper, and use a larger baking dish.